Christopher Street Day: Current situation

 CSD Berlin started in 1979.
 Now almost every large city in Germany celebrates CSD, with the largest in Berlin (Berlin Pride), Hamburg (Hamburg Pride) and Cologne (Cologne Pride).
-When Cologne hosted Europride in 2002, it attracted 1.2 million participants and spectators to the city together with the Cologne Carnival.
+When Cologne hosted Europride in 2002, it attracted 1.4 million participants and spectators to the city.

-Due to organizational reasons, the CSDs do not take place on the historic date of June 27, but on different weekends between June and August.
-On the one hand, CSDs are considered political parades, and therefore also include speeches, political mottos, and attendances and patronages from well-known politicians.
-On the other hand, CSDs are often compared to carnival processions or techno parades, in which celebrating and partying are the main focus.
+Christopher Street Day events do not always take place on the historic date of June 27, but on different weekends between June and August.
+CSD events often include demonstrations, parades, and street fairs.
+A typical Christopher Street Day Parade includes floats as well as walking groups usually provided by and made up of members of LGBT organizations.

-A typical Christopher Street Day Parade includes floats as well as walking groups usually provided by and made up of members of LGBT organizations, but is increasingly used also as a platform for political campaigning and commercial advertising as floats by political parties and commercially sponsored trucks are becoming more common.
-It is also typical to see many drag queens or women and men colorfully dressed.
+CSD events have been described as having a festive party atmosphere.
+It is typical to see many drag queens, drag kings, and other people colorfully dressed.
 BDSM enthusiasts also often participate in CSDs.
-The parade is usually quite joyous and has a rather upbeat and exciting energy to it.
 In addition to the Parade and the final rallies, in many cities there are days or up to whole weeks of street festivals and cultural events with artists, political events, lectures, readings, parties and other festivities.